Will Nvidia Stock Crash in 2026?

 The Motley Fool Stock Advisor analyst team just identified what they believe are the 10 best stocks for investors to buy now… and Nvidia wasn’t one of them.
 The 10 stocks that made the cut could produce monster returns in the coming years.

-Will Ebiefung has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Advanced Micro Devices, Alphabet, Amazon, and Nvidia.
+Brett Schafer has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Alphabet, Amazon, Microsoft, Nvidia, and Oracle.
+The Motley Fool recommends the following options: long January 2026 $395 calls on Microsoft and short January 2026 $405 calls on Microsoft.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.